Cisco RX-SOP is a feature that de-tunes the receive sensitivity of an Wi-Fi Access Points.

 |High||-79 dBm||-76 dBm|

-The table on the left shows the available settings for RX-SOP, in each of the available bands.
+The table above shows the available settings for RX-SOP, in each of the available bands.

 When a new client turns on, it will send out a probe.
 Every AP that hears the client will respond with a set of beacons detailing the SSIDs it supports.
 The APs with RX-SOP in operation will not respond to weak probe requests, so this will help improve the channel utilisation.

 It probably goes without saying that this is a feature that will make no difference unless the network has a dense array of APs.
 The other alternate is to engineer the network with less APs in the first place.

 Cisco RX-SOP: Conclusion

 RX-SOP would be useful as a tool in your bag when you have some high channel utilisation areas to take a few percent out.

 Beware of the more aggressive settings as you might well affect the way in which clients roam – APs will ignore client probe requests, so as you get more aggressive, you’re more likely to affect the roaming behaviour of a client.

 This should only be an issue in low density areas such as outdoors where a client may still need to roam to an AP that can only just "hear" it so just be careful to not apply the same RX-SOP settings across an entire site if the site has some very low density areas (use RF profiles to apply different RX-SOP settings to each AP group).

 For a further discussion on Wi-Fi design, have a read of 30 Technical Wi-Fi Thoughts.